Healthcare plan rules explained in plain language

 The amount you pay each month toward your health plan is called a “premium.”
 Premium payments are due on the first day of the month.

-If you are eligible for the federal healthcare advanced premium tax credit and we don’t receive your monthly premium payment by the due date, your plan’s grace period will begin on the first of that month and last 90 days.
+If you are eligible for the federal healthcare advanced premium tax credit and we don’t receive your monthly premium payment by the due date, your plan’s grace period will begin on the first of that month and lasts 90 days.
 Your coverage will end on the last day of your first unpaid month.
-(For example, if your May premium is not paid on or before May 1st, we will only cover claims made through the end of May.)
+(For example, if your May premium is not paid 90 days after May 1st, we will only cover claims through the end of May.)

 We will pay all appropriate claims for services rendered during the first month of the grace period for members receiving the federal healthcare advanced premium tax credit and may pend claims for services rendered to the enrollee in the second and third months of the grace period.